Orange Mint

 Orange mint is completely legal across all 50 states.
 The FDA recognizes it as Generally Recognized as Safe (GRAS) for food use.1 You can grow, buy, sell, and consume this herb without any federal or state restrictions.

-It appears on no controlled substance lists.
+This plant appears on no controlled substance lists.
 Both fresh and dried forms are legal for culinary use, herbal teas, aromatherapy, and smoking blends.
 Retailers don’t need special permits to sell orange mint products, and there are no age restrictions for purchase.

 Home cultivation has zero legal barriers.
 Grow orange mint in your garden or indoors without concern.
 This clear regulatory status makes it a reliable choice for anyone exploring natural smoking alternatives.